Tunnel boring machines

-A tunnel boring machine (TBM) is a machine that is used to excavate tunnels.
+A tunnel boring machine (TBM) is the machine used to excavate tunnels.
 TBMs can bore through a variety of ground conditions, from hard rock to sand.

 Arden to Parkville

-In 2020, two tunnel boring machines (TBMs) were launched separately from the Arden Station site towards Parkville.
+In 2020, the first TBMs were launched from the Arden Station site towards Parkville.

 The first TBM, Joan, was launched from Arden in May 2020 and was followed by the second TBM, Meg, in early June.